• Skip to primary navigation

 Make this earlier in fall when blackberries are still available.

-Roasted sweet potatoes with grapes
+Sweet potatoes with roasted grapes & honey

 Sweet potatoes with roasted grapes - recipe by Ask the Food Geek